 A thought provoking story of an affair between a teenage boy and an older woman, and his later life.
 Also explores the attitudes of post war German youth to the Nazi generation.

-LAMBS OF GOD Some nuns live in an old convent on an island, forgotten by everyone.
+Some nuns live in an old convent on an island, forgotten by everyone.
 Then a bright young priest comes to assess the property for development and the nuns’ way of life is threatened.
 A delightful tale.